AirenSoft/OvenMediaEngine/README.md

 Please see our [Guidelines ](CONTRIBUTING.md)and [Rules](CODE_OF_CONDUCT.md).

 And we are love to hear use cases.
-Please tell your story [to contact@airensoft.com](mailto:contact@airensoft.com) The voices of real-contributors are of great help to our project.
+Please tell your story to [contact@airensoft.com](mailto:contact@airensoft.com).
+The voices of real-contributors are of great help to our project.

 [![Contribute](dist/05_UseCases.png)](mailto:contact@airensoft.com)